 What is YouthCare’s Casa de Los Amigos Program?

-YouthCare’s Casa de los Amigos Program (Casa) is a 20-bed emergency shelter program funded by the Office of Refugee Resettlement, which is domiciled at the Federal Department of Health and Human Services.
+YouthCare’s Casa de Los Amigos Program (Casa) is a 20-bed emergency shelter program funded by the Office of Refugee Resettlement, which is domiciled at the Federal Department of Health and Human Services.
 The program was founded almost a decade ago to serve unaccompanied minors ages 12-17.
 The young people coming to Casa are fleeing their home countries in order to survive.
 Their families have been shattered by war, gang violence, trafficking, or extreme poverty.
 They arrive in our country alone, traumatized, and looking for safety.
+Our job is to connect them with their families and safe supportive homes as soon as possible.

 What are the goals of Casa de Los Amigos?